tdeheurles/aerontest/components/Documentation/ui-babl-aeroncluster.md

 0) build and run the babl server
 0) build and run the UI server

-## Ui-Babl-Cluster.Demo1 - The TIC TAC TOE example
+## Ui-Babl-Cluster.Demo1 - TIC TAC TOE
 The Tic Tac Toe example will demo a minimum state handled by the server.

 It's a composition of these 4 components: